Fantastic Feet

 I am highly experienced in the delivery of quality foot care to patients with a wide variety of foot health problems.
 I also have specialist experience in diabetes foot care, having worked extensively within the diabetes specialist teams.

-I now use this previous experience to provide high quality, specialist podiatry treatment to patients in the comfort of their own homes.
+I now use this previous experience to provide a high quality, specialist podiatry service to patients in a newly developed clinic space within my home in Bognor Regis.
 I look forward to meeting new patients and keeping the feet of Bognor Regis healthy & happy!

 So what's the difference between a Podiatrist & a Chiropodist?
 And whats a Foot Health Practitioner?